 CHIEF OPERATING OFFICER, DIRECTOR OF POST-RELEASE PROGRAM

 Jackie Miller has been with Doors of Hope since July of 2013.
-She graduated from Western Kentucky University with dual certification in Elementary Education and Special Education K-1 and taught for 15 years before joining the DOH staff.
-Jackie married her college sweetheart 21 years ago and is a mother to triplets that have just started their first year in college.
+She graduated from Western Kentucky University with dual certification in Elementary Education and Special Education K-12 and taught for 15 years before joining the DOH staff.
+Jackie married her college sweetheart 23 years ago and is a mother to triplets that have just finished their first year in college.
 Her responsibilities at Doors of Hope include overseeing general operations on a day to day basis, Director of the Re-entry Program (post release), grant administrator, serving as Agency Director in the Executive Director’s absence, and overseeing the MTSU interns.

 In her spare time, she enjoys spending time with her family and friends.

 Callie has been with Doors of Hope since 2016.
 She graduated from Tennessee Technology of Nashville with a practical nursing degree.
 Her two biggest passions are her family and helping women recover from drug addiction.
 Her responsibilities include processing applications to our programs, coaching the clients in their recovery, and coordinating intake of new clients.